 We are adapting a traditional recipe for oobleck which is a non-newtonian fluid.
 It pours and oozes like a liquid but acts as a solid when pressure is added.
 Cocoa makes the oobleck into the perfect muck-like mud mixture, yet all ingredients are edible if you have children who are still tasting during sensory exploration.

 We added our duck first.
-At first the weight of the toy kept the duck on the surface of the muck, but slowly he started to sink in (just like in the book)!
+At first the weight of the toy kept the duck on the surface of the muck, but slowly he started to sink in and get stuck in the muck (just like in the book)!
 Sticking the animals into the muck and pulling them back out to save them are fantastic playful fine motor practice!

 The children loved saying his line from the book (“Help!
 Help!
 Who can help?”) as we added the other animal helpers in order.

-If you don’t have all the correct animal figures or enough for the counting that takes place in the story, don’t worry!
+If you don’t have all the correct marshland creatures or enough for the counting that takes place in the story, don’t worry!
 Use whatever animals you have.
 Count the animals you have added to the muck.

 You could present this sensory invitation to play with only one rubber duck, or you could add magnetic numbers to the muck for added math practice.
 Children won’t be able to resist this activity even if you simply make the chocolate oobleck mud!